Informed Consent Process

 A model informed consent form is provided to assist the researcher in creating an appropriate informed consent form.
 This form provides general guidelines for the language and format that should be used.
 The consent form should be modified to be appropriate for each study.
 The model informed consent form is updated regularly; therefore, researchers should be sure to use the most up to date version for each consent form.

 Consent forms should be uploaded in their final form with no tracked changes or incomplete information.
-The document should be uploaded in the .doc format (not .pdf, .docx, or any other format).
-For directions, see Saving a Document in .doc Format.
+The document should be uploaded in the .doc format (not .pdf, or any other format).

 To check the reading level of your informed consent document, see How to Check Reading Levels.